 Although Ayers Rock is open to all (A$25 for a three-day pass) and visitors can climb the rock, the Aboriginals try to discourage this activity as they see it as disrespectful to their ancestors.

 Visitors should also take note of any ‘No Photography’ signs, although the rule is generally not enforced.
-Parts of the park are off-limits to tourists, but they can walk right around Uluru as well as up to the summit.
-The climb to the steel can, which marks the top of the rock, takes about two hours return, although very fit people may make it to the top in just 20 minutes.
+Parts of the park are off-limits to tourists, but they can walk right around.
+Visitors to Uluru can no longer climb up to the summit.

-There are a couple of main viewing areas in Uluru National Park; one to the west of the rock (for sunset) and the other to the east (for sunrise).
+There are a couple of main viewing areas in Uluru – Kata Tjuta National Park; one to the west of the rock (for sunset) and the other to the east (for sunrise).
 The Olgas are another 35kms to the west of Uluru and are also worth a look.